nasa/trick/trick_sims/SIM_aircraft/README.md

 When active, the aircraft's heading is automatically calculated to approach a series of waypoints.
 These waypoints are marked on the map by the image provided in the input file.

 #### Adding Waypoints with an Input File
-Waypoints can be added to the simulation using an input file.
+Waypoints can be added to the simulation using an input file specified in `input.py`.

 ![](images/WaypointInputFile.png)